mrdestructicity/i-ching/README.md

 # i-ching
-Javascript implementation of the I Ching.
+Javascript implementation of the I Ching, using the Wilhelm/Baynes translation.